 All EC2 instances use a firewall to protect against inappropriate or unknown outside access.
 You configure the firewall by creating security groups and opening access to a range of IP addresses, ports, and protocols on each group.
-Every time you launch a new EC2 instance, you need to specify to which security group the instance will belong.
+Every time you launch a new EC2 instance, you need to specify which security group the instance will belong to.

 The Amazon Security Center contains white papers and best practice documents for designing a secure architecture for EC2.
-These guidelines are applicable to ArcGIS Enterprise on Amazon Web Services.
+These guidelines are applicable to ArcGIS Server on Amazon Web Services.

 Secure GIS web applications and services